 Through this bridge they sailed into an uncertain future, and the family names of the Pilgrims from a part of the monument.

 Don’t forget to visit Walloon Church – the chapel of the former St Catherine's Hospital where the Pilgrims’ military advisor, Myles Standish, was nursed.

-Leiden has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Leiden hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Leiden’s Mayflower programme here.